 Brown-headed “Cowgirl” birds will take hosting advantage of songbirds by laying eggs in their nests, which enables them to remain mobile and secured to a herd of cattle.
 No female Cowbird has been known to build a nest and brood her own young, therefore this appears to be the original way God created her.
 She believes her only duty is to place her eggs in a nest where her chicks will receive proper care.
 Cowbird mothers seem to detect that small songbirds are quite receptive.
 Usually she will implement small Sparrow nests—placing one egg in each nest.

 To explain the process, the calculating female Cowbird will locate a potential host by perching in a location that has a great view during the early morning hours.
 She will observe the behavior of possible host females that are building nests.
-Read the entire article at Lee's Birdwatching Adventures.
+Get lots of information on birds at Lee's Birdwatching Adventures website.

 This website is sponsored by The Herbs Place, distributor of Nature's Sunshine herbs, supplements, essential oils and more at wholesale prices.